Q. What causes hearing loss?

 Q. Why can't I hear women and children's voices clearly?

 Similar to the reason it’s often hard for people with hearing loss to hear in crowded environments, you’re most likely experiencing these difficulties due to a hearing loss in high frequencies.
-Women and children have higher-pitched voices than men do, so their speech patterns may be falling exactly within the range of your hearing loss.
+Women and children have slightly higher-pitched voices than men do, so more of their speech patterns may be falling exactly within the range of your hearing loss.

 Q. Is it possible to have hearing loss in only one ear?

 Yes, although it’s not very common.
 The vast majority of people with hearing loss have a loss in both ears (bilateral loss).
 However, some causes of hearing loss in only one ear (unilateral loss) may be:

 • Congenital or genetics

 Some people also may have a hearing loss in one ear that is so severe with poor clarity that a conventional hearing aid will not help, but instead, will make things distorted.
 This is called single-sided deafness, or SSD.
 There are specific hearing aids that may help route sounds from the poor ear over to the good ear using Bluetooth technology.
 Your hearing healthcare provider will be able to identify this at your evaluation appointment and talk to you about the appropriate options.
 If you think you may be experiencing unilateral or bilateral loss, make an appointment with your local EarQ provider.

 Q. I only miss a word or two occasionally...
 Do I have hearing loss?